Alfred Morrison: Works

 The correspondence between Lord Nelson and Lady Hamilton was for the first time fully printed in his catalogue.
 The papers of Sir Richard Bulstrode, who died in 1711 at the age of 101, contain his newsletters which overlap with Pepys's Diary.

 Many of the Spanish metalworks from Morrison's collection are now owned by the British-Iranian scholar, collector and philanthropist Nasser D. Khalili, forming the Khalili Collection of Spanish Damascene Metalwork.

 Family

 In 1860 Morrison married Mabel, a daughter of the Rev. R. S. C. Chermside, rector of Wilton, Wiltshire.
 His wife survived him with two sons, Hugh and James Archibald, who were both Members of Parliament, and two daughters.

-His daughter Dorothy married Stafford Harry Northcote, Viscount Saint Cyres.
+A daughter Dorothy married Stafford Harry Northcote, Viscount Saint Cyres.
+Another daughter married Stephen Herbert Gatty.